stevearc/pair-ls/README.md

 server](docs/RELAY.md).

-For completeness, you can also set up a [signal server](docs/SIGNAL.md), but that has all the drawbacks of both WebRTC relay server, so it's not recommended.
+For completeness, you can also set up a [signal server](docs/SIGNAL.md), but that has all the drawbacks of both WebRTC and relay server, so it's not recommended.

 ### Password protection